codevalley/sidekick/docs/specs.md

 ## **Interaction Flow**

 1. **User Input**: The user enters a natural language query or command.
-2. **Context Gathering**: Sidekick loads the current context from local JSON files.
+2. **Context Gathering**: Sidekick loads the current context from local JSON files and enters the first stage of processing.
-3. **LLM Processing**: The input and context are sent to the LLM for processing.
+3. **LLM Processing (Stage 1)**: The input and context are sent to the LLM for initial processing and understanding.
+4. **Entity Extraction (Stage 2)**: The LLM performs a second pass to extract structured information and generate a response.
-4. **Response Generation**: The LLM generates a structured JSON response.
+5. **Response Generation**: The LLM generates a structured JSON response.
-5. **Data Update**: If necessary, Sidekick updates the local JSON files with new or modified information.
+6. **Data Update**: If necessary, Sidekick updates the local JSON files with new or modified information.
-6. **User Feedback**: Sidekick presents the processed information or actions to the user.
+7. **User Feedback**: Sidekick presents the processed information or actions to the user.

 ## **Key Functionalities**

 ### **1. Natural Language Processing**

-- Sidekick uses the LLM to interpret the user's natural language inputs.
+- Sidekick uses the LLM to interpret the user's natural language inputs in two stages.
-- The system classifies inputs into categories: Task, Person, Knowledge, Advice, or Browse.
-- Relevant information is extracted to populate the structured data models.
+- The system classifies inputs and extracts relevant information to populate the structured data models.

 ### **2. Task Management**